How to Find Device\HarddiskVolume3, 4, 5 in Windows 11/10

 How to tell which drive is Device Hard disk Volume 3 4 5

-Recommended resource: Run CMD, PowerShell or Regedit as SYSTEM in Windows 11
+Recommended resource: Run CMD, PowerShell, or Regedit as SYSTEM in Windows 11

-1. Open PowerShell with administrative privileges: Right-click on the Start button or press Win + X and then click on “Windows PowerShell (Admin)” or “Windows Terminal (Admin)” if you are using Windows Terminal.
-Click “Yes” on the User Account Control (UAC) prompt to grant administrative access.Windows 11 PowerShell Run as administrator
+1. Open PowerShell as an admin by right-clicking the Start button, picking “Windows PowerShell (Admin)” or “Windows Terminal (Admin)” if you’re using Windows Terminal, and saying “Yes” to the User Account Control (UAC) prompt.Windows 11 PowerShell Run as administrator

 Set-ExecutionPolicy RemoteSigned